terraform-ibm-modules/landing-zone-config-tool/unit-tests/data-files/slz.md

 The F5 BIG-IP Virtual Edition will enable you to setup a client-to-site full tunnel VPN to connect to your management/edge VPC and/or a web application firewall (WAF) to enable consumers to connect to your workload VPC over the public internet.

-Through Secure Landing Zone, users can optionally provision the F5 BIG-IP so that one can either setup the implemented solution of a client-to-site VPN or web application firewall (WAF).
+Through IBM Secure Landing Zone, users can optionally provision the F5 BIG-IP so that one can either setup the implemented solution of a client-to-site VPN or web application firewall (WAF).

 F5 BIG-IP can be provisioned in a separate edge VPC or in the existing management VPC.
 Best practice is to configure F5 in the edge VPC.
 To enable edge networking, return to the home page.